-- who, in their junior year, rank academically in the upper 7.5 percent of the class, after completing at least two academic years or 72 semester hours or the equivalent including 24 hours at Texas Woman's University, or
+- who, in their junior year, rank academically in the upper 7.5 percent of the class, after completing at least two academic years or 72 semester hours or the equivalent, or

-- who, in their senior year, rank academically in the upper 10 percent of the class after completing at least three academic years or 90 semester hours or the equivalent including 24 hours at Texas Woman’s University at the time of invitation.
+- who, in their senior year, rank academically in the upper 10 percent of the class after completing at least three academic years or 90 semester hours or the equivalent at the time of invitation.

-- Are former post baccalaureate students who have been awarded an advanced degree since the most recent invitation of members to join the chapter.
+Former students who meet the requirements for membership who have graduated since the most recent invitation of members in the chapter.

 Members of the institution’s faculty, administration, professional staff, alumni or alumnae, or community leaders who exhibit excellence and high ethical standards may be extended membership.